Image

 External technical reviewers review proposals and supporting documentation (e.g., engineering designs, construction schedules) and score and provide comments.
 These reviews are used by NFWF and our funding partners to inform funding decisions and to ensure that funding is going to the most meritorious projects that will have the greatest conservation and resilience outcomes for people and wildlife.

-As a technical reviewer for the NCRF you will gain firsthand experience of NFWF’s technical review process, learn about innovative resilience projects and nature-based solutions that are being implemented in your region, and see common problems and successful strategies for crafting funding proposals.
+As a technical reviewer for the NCRF you will gain firsthand experience of NFWF’s technical review process, learn about innovative resilience projects and nature-based solutions that are being implemented, and see common problems and successful strategies for crafting funding proposals.

 How to Volunteer